 Our Services for Families Coping With Problem Gambling

 When someone you love has a gambling problem, it can strain family relationships, interfere with work and lead to financial problems.
 You may feel worried, alone, ashamed, and unsure what to do.
-That’s why we’re here!
-Maryland Coalition of Families provides safe, confidential support without judgement.
-Our staff have experience dealing with gambling issues in their own families, and they use that experience to help others in this situation.
+Maryland Coalition of Families provides safe, confidential support without judgment.
+Our staff have personal expertise dealing with gambling issues in their own families, and they use that experience to help others in this situation.

 We can help you:

 - Find a professional therapist or counselor who specializes in problem gambling

-- Connect with recovery resources for your loved one (peer support, Gamblers Anonymous)
+- Access recovery resources for your loved one (peer support, Gamblers Anonymous)

-- Connect with financial advisors who can help with credit card debt, foreclosures and other money issues
+- Find financial advisors who can help with credit card debt, foreclosures and other financial issues

-- Learn how to advocate for your loved one who is gambling and for your family
+- Learn how to advocate for yourself and your loved one

 - Connect with others who are going through the same challenges

-- Take care of yourself and manage stress
+- Learn the importance of taking care of yourself and ways to manage stress